huggingface/transformers/ISSUES.md

    ModuleNotFoundError: No module named 'tqdm.auto'
    ```

-   As compared to providing just the assert message, e.g.:
+   As compared to providing just the last line of the error message, e.g.:
    ```python
    ModuleNotFoundError: No module named 'tqdm.auto'
    ```